Updated March 2026 · 10 min read · By Daniel Shilansky, Founder, TomeVox

 hours from upload to finished M4B

-The figures below are based on typical independent audiobook production for a 60,000–80,000-word book (roughly 6–8 finished hours of audio).
+Traditional audiobook production timelines for a 60,000–80,000-word book (roughly 6–8 finished hours of audio) typically span 6 to 14 weeks, based on typical ACX narrator contracts and production schedules.
 Shorter books compress this somewhat; longer books stretch it significantly.
+The following week-by-week breakdown shows where the time actually goes:

 Week 1–2